-If you're making the Scallop Seashell Washcloths, you might enjoy this matching soap saver!
-This little mesh pouch uses mostly chains to stretch that last bit of yarn, but the cute little raised seashell motif makes it the perfect compliment to the washcloths.
-Use the remainder of your yarn from creating two washcloths to complete the set!
+If you're making the Scallop Seashell Washcloths, you might enjoy this matching soap saver.
+This little mesh pouch uses chain stitches to stretch that last bit of yarn, but the cute little raised seashell motif makes it the perfect compliment to the washcloths.
+Use the remainder of your yarn from creating two washcloths to complete the set.

 With a finished length of 3 1/2" (9 cm) and a circumference of 7" (18 cm), this pouch looks a little small at first!
-But, slide a bar of your favorite soap inside, and watch it fit like a glove.
-This combination of chains, post stitches, and double crochet will stretch to fit.
+This combination of chains, post stitches, and double crochet pulls out of shape easily but will stretch to fit an average bar of soap.

 Worsted weight (4) cotton yarn